oleersoy/gekko/docs/introduction/scope.md

 ## Strategies

 Strategies are scripts that receive market data in the form of (OHLC candles) and execute buy / sell orders which could involve the calculation and usage of trading indicators.
-See [Creating aa Strategy](../strategies/creating_a_strategy.html) for more information.
+See [Creating a Strategy](../strategies/creating_a_strategy.html) for more information.

 The limits of this design are::